-Ministry of Labour Bureau, government of India has conducting Annual Employmentbeen Unemployment Survey in the country since the year 2010.
+Ministry of Labour Bureau, government of India has been conducting Annual Employment-Unemployment Survey in the country since the year 2010.
 The first survey was conducted in 28 States/UTs by covering 300 districts.
-The second, third and Fourth Employment-Annual Unemployment Surveys were more comprehensive in terms of coverage as well as parameters estimated and conducted in all the States/UTs by covering all the districts in the country.
-The survey deals with important parameters namely Labour Force Participation Rate, Worker Population Ratio.

-Unemployment Rate based on Usual Principal Status Approach and Usual Principal & Subsidiary Status Approach, distribution of employed persons by different activity, extent of underemployment etc.
+The second, third and Fourth Annual Employment-Unemployment Surveys were comprehensive in terms of coverage as well as parameters estimated and conducted in all the States/UTs by covering all the districts in the country.
+The survey deals with important parameters namely Labour Force Participation Rate, Worker Population Ratio, Unemployment Rate based on Usual Principal Status Approach Principal & Subsidiary Status Approach, distribution of employed persons by different activity, extent of underemployment etc.